"Cat is amazing at hair removal. She put me totally at ease and made the process fly by. Highly recommend." Jennifer Lynn, June 2018 Google

 Your first visit begins with a consultation.
 We go over the treatment options, as well as the area to be treated.
 We then tailor an individual plan that is best for you.
 We also discuss, in detail, the process of electrolysis and any individual issues that could be related to excess hair growth.
 This consultation is brief and informative.

 The number of treatments will vary from client to client and depends on the growth cycle of the hair, the quality of the hair and any previous hair removal methods.
 Electrolysis is a commitment you make to yourself for yourself, the most important factor to success is sticking to a schedule of treatments.
+On the average, can expect 9 months to 24 with monthly visits.

 Depending upon the area being treated, how your skin reacts to treatment and how motivated you are, you may schedule a treatment as often as every 3-4 days.
 However, most clients find one visit per week sufficient.
 After the initial clearing of the area, treatments will become less frequent and shorter in duration.
 During your initial consultation, we will discuss a personalized schedule to fit your needs and lifestyle.